Marguerite Moilliet Rogers: Early life and education

 Marguerite Moilliet was born on November 6, 1915, in Minatitlán, Veracruz, Mexico where her British father was a physician specializing in tropical medicine for an oil company.
 When she was five years old, her father died, and her family relocated to Seymour, Texas, to be near relatives.
 Her mother became a schoolteacher and Peggy and her brother went to school there.
 She was the valedictorian of her high school class and earned the highest scholastic record ever made at the school.
 She showed interest in science early and was encouraged by both her mother and a high school teacher to pursue a scientific education.

 She attended Rice Institute (today Rice University) because at the time it was free to Texas residents.
 She had a scholarship for books and supplies which was supplemented with funds from her uncle.
-She met her husband Fred Terry Rogers, Jr. there and they married in 1937.
-She was still an undergraduate, although he had graduated.
-Because they married, the physics department revoked her scholarship, but the physics department chair hired her in various jobs to compensate.
+When she married in 1937 still an undergraduate, the physics department revoked her scholarship.
+The physics department chair then hired her in various jobs to compensate.

 She earned all three of her degrees from Rice – BA with honors (Phi Beta Kappa), MA in physics (1938), and PhD in physics in 1940.
 She performed research in nuclear physics for her PhD, studying the properties of polonium.